schwalbe-sprach/schwalbe/syntax.md

-This is a complete list of all keywords supported Swift keywords with their Schwalbe counterpart.
+This is a complete list of all supported Swift keywords with their Schwalbe counterpart.
 Sorted alphabetically for convenience.

 ```
 func             funktion